praekelt/sapphire/README.md

 # development

-Either:

-  1. After editing source scripts or files, do a:
+After editing source scripts or files, do a:

 ```
 $ gulp build
 ```

-Or:

-  2. Keep a watch task running for rebuilds to happen on file changes:
+Or, keep a watch task running for rebuilds to happen on file changes:

 ```
 $ gulp watch